ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael: Agreed.
 > Jeffrey Donovan as etc etc etc and Todd Stashwick as Carmelo Dante

+> "Why don't you just lie?
+That's what spies do, you know?" - Gabrielle Anwar as Fiona Glenanne from Broadcast TV's _Burn Notice_

 _Season 1 Episode 1_

 > * use to describe how a computer programmer could be framed easily by their company or the government using API keys, analogies are easy *